fluent-ffmpeg/node-fluent-ffmpeg/README.md

 * `currentKbps`: throughput at which FFmpeg is currently processing
 * `targetSize`: current size of the target file in kilobytes
 * `timemark`: the timestamp of the current frame in seconds
+* `percent`: an estimation of the progress percentage

+Note that `percent` can be (very) inaccurate, as the only progress information fluent-ffmpeg gets from ffmpeg is the total number of frames written (and the corresponding duration).
+To estimate percentage, fluent-ffmpeg has to guess what the total output duration will be, and uses the first input added to the command to do so.
+In particular:
-* `percent`: an estimation of the progress (only available when the total output duration is known; most notably not available when using an input stream).
+* percentage is not available when using an input stream
+* percentage may be wrong when using multiple inputs with different durations and the first one is not the longest

 ```js
 ffmpeg('/path/to/file.avi')